Benefits of Wellbeing at Work

 The good news is, workplace wellbeing is not just another ‘thing’ to add to a long list of managerial responsibilities.
 It’s also something that managers – alongside their teams – will benefit from.

 Research suggests that wellbeing training for managers has lasting benefits for individuals and businesses.
-In a 2011 control study at KPMG, managers who undertook a 3-hour happiness skills training course reported lasting improvements in life satisfaction, perceived stress and perceived effectiveness at work.
+In a 2011 control study at KPMG, managers who undertook a 3-hour happiness training course reported lasting improvements in life satisfaction, perceived stress and perceived effectiveness at work.

 Plus, businesses that invest in the wellbeing of their managers: